 Organic food can mean fewer pesticides for your family, but there's no real evidence that it's more nutritious.
-If you're thinking about going organic -- apples, peaches, lettuce, and spinach may be a good place to start.
+If you're thinking about going organic, then apples, peaches, strawberries, and spinach may be a good place to start.
 When they are grown conventionally, they can carry more pesticide residue than other produce.
 Worry less about produce with skin you don't eat, like oranges and avocados.
 Whether or not it's organic, make sure to wash produce well.

 Myth: Go whole grains or nothing.